HongHuangNeu/MusicXML/README.md

 Also make sure that during installation the Python bundle is also installed(Do not uncheck the option for Python bundle)

-7 In your exist db, create a folder called movie and upload the music.xml in Configuration-and-Data-file folder to the movie folder in exist-db.
+7 In your exist db, create a folder called movie and upload the music.xml in Configuration-and-Data-file folder to the movie folder you created.
 In the program the port number for exist-db is 8080, user name is admin and password is admin.
 You can change the configuration in search.php very easily.

 8 Now you can run our applicaton.
 Enjoy!